 Name # Length Field Description Transfer Institution FICE Code transfer_fice 84 6 Enter the FICE code from the student's transfer institution.
-See Definition of transfer student under enrollment status in the Glossary (Appendix G).
-Leave six blank spaces if student is not reported as a transfer in field 82.
-If the student is a transfer, but the FICE code is unknown, enter 999999.
-(See Appendix C for state code list).
-Ex: - In state: (See Appendix A for Institutional FICE Code) - Out of state: State Code + 9999 ex: Alabama = 019999 NOTE: If enrollment status (field 82) is coded as 03, 04, 05 or 11, a FICE code for the transfer institution must be reported.
-All first-time graduate and first-time first-professional students must have a transfer institution FICE code.
-If the student completed his/her undergraduate work at the same institution, report the FICE code of the undergraduate institution.
-Code 999999 should apply to no more than 5% of an institution's transfer students.
-Transfer Institution FICE Code transfer_fice 84 6 Enter the FICE code from the student's transfer institution.
-See Definition of transfer student under enrollment status in the Glossary (Appendix G).
-Leave six blank spaces if student is not reported as a transfer in field 82.
-If the student is a transfer, but the FICE code is unknown, enter 999999.
-(See Appendix C for state code list).
-If in state: (See Appendix A for Institutional FICE Code) If out of state: State Code + 9999 ex: Alabama = 019999 NOTE: If enrollment status (field 82) is coded as 03, 04, 05 or 11, a FICE code for the transfer institution must be reported.
-All first-time graduate and first-time first-professional students must have a transfer institution FICE code.
+If enrollment status (field 82) is coded as 03, 04, 05 or 11, a FICE code for the transfer institution must be reported.
+If transfer institution is in state: Enter the fice code (See Appendix A for Institutional FICE Code) If transfer institution is out of state: Enter the state Code + 9999 ex: Alabama = 019999 (See Appendix C for list of state codes).
+If student is not reported as a transfer in field 82, leave six blank spaces.
+NOTE: All first-time graduate and first-time first-professional students must have a transfer institution FICE code.
 If the student completed his/her undergraduate work at the same institution, report the FICE code of the undergraduate institution.
 Code 999999 should apply to no more than 5% of an institution's transfer students.

-Name # Length Field Description Student Level student_level 90 2 Enter the code that describes the level of total requirements the student has finished toward the completion of the certificate or degree program in which the student is enrolled as of census date.
+Name # Length Field Description Name Student Level student_level # 90 Length 2 Enter the code that describes the level of total requirements the student has finished toward the completion of the certificate or degree program in which the student is enrolled as of census date.
 The code should describe the student's level at the reporting institution.
 See the Glossary (Appendix G) for definitions of student level.
-00 = Unclassified undergraduate (see note 4) 01 = Freshman 02 = Sophomore 03 = Junior 04 = Senior 05 = Master's level 06 = Post-Baccalaureate Certificate orSpecialist or First-Professional Certificate/Degree 07 = Doctoral - Research/Specialist 08 = Doctoral - Other 09 = Doctoral - Professional Practice 10 = Unclassified post-baccalaureate (see note 3) 11 = Unclassified graduate (see note 5) 13 = High school student NOTE: If a student is taking undergraduate coursework and can be classified as a freshman (01), sophomore (02), junior (03), senior (04), high school (13) student level, assign the student to the option most appropriate.
+00 = Unclassified undergraduate (see note 4) 01 = Freshman 02 = Sophomore 03 = Junior 04 = Senior 05 = Master's level 06 = Post-Baccalaureate Certificate orSpecialist or First-Professional Certificate/Degree 07 = Doctoral - Research/Specialist 08 = Doctoral - Other 09 = Doctoral - Professional Practice 10 = Unclassified post-baccalaureate (see note 3) 11 = Unclassified graduate (see note 5) 13 = High school student 14 = High school student NOTES: 1.
+If a student is taking undergraduate coursework and can be classified as a freshman (01), sophomore (02), junior (03), senior (04), high school (13) student level, assign the student to the option most appropriate.
 Students in unclassified categories enroll under circumstances that prevent them from being classified as freshmen, sophomores, etc., so use of the unclassified options should NOT occur frequently and should be used only when a student cannot be assigned to a traditional level.
 A warning will be generated if the total number of unclassified undergraduates exceeds 5% of the total students reported in this file.
 Regardless of institutional type and degree intent, use code 10 if the student has previously received a baccalaureate degree and is enrolling in undergraduate coursework.
 Code 10 applies to students pursuing undergraduate courses associated with: second baccalaureate degree teacher certification or additional courses for other purposes (regardless of degree intent).
 These students are counted as undergraduates per instructions from NCES.
 When a student has previously completed an associate degree or advanced certificate, four-year institutions should classify the student in the appropriate upper division student level.
 Two-year institutions, however, should assign 00 to a student if s/he has completed an associate degree or advanced certificate and continues to enroll at a two-year institution.
 Students with a baccalaureate degree enrolled in graduate coursework but not admitted into a graduate degree program should be reported as code 11.